TMDL Program Overview and Frequently Asked Questions

 - Primarily implemented through state or local nonpoint source management programs.
 Few of these programs have regulatory enforcement.

 Section 303(d) of the CWA does not specifically require implementation plans for TMDLs; however, it requires that point source wasteload allocations be implemented through the NPDES permit program.
 After a TMDL has been developed, water quality-based discharge limits in NPDES permits authorized under CWA Section 402 must be consistent with the assumptions and requirements of the wasteload allocation.
-Additional information on NPDES permits is available on IDEM’s Web site.
-For further information, visit U.S. EPA's NPDES Web site.
+Additional information on NPDES permits is available on the IDEM Water Quality website and the U.S. EPA NPDES website.

 Load allocations are implemented by nonpoint sources through voluntary actions and a wide variety of state, local and federal programs which may be regulatory, non-regulatory or incentive-based depending on the program.
 For example, funding is available through the CWA’s Section 319 program.
 As part of this program, states receive grant money and often pass the funding along to counties and other local groups to support a wide variety of activities for managing nonpoint sources.
 Additional information on nonpoint source and Section 319 funding is available on U.S. EPA's Nonpoint Source Web site.
 Information on state-specific nonpoint source management activities may be obtained by contacting the state's water quality management agency.